 - Drag lock

-- Secondary tap: It works like the right-click.
+- Secondary tap: It works like a right-click.

 - Secondary click: If you enable this option, you can press the bottom right/left corner of the trackpad to get the right-click menu.